SSpzcee/Asunder-PHB/phb/md/Combat.md

 ### **Jutsu (Speed Variable, Interrupt)**

 Some Jutsu can be used as interrupts to Defend against an Attack.
 Or, just as frequently, allowing you to retaliate in some shape using an Offensive Interrupt, in fact, Jutsus represent the bulk of Offensive Interrupts in the game.
 Follow all rules in a Jutsu’s entry to resolve when and how you can use their Interrupt.
 Jutsu used as an Interrupt still follows all normal rules for using Jutsu.

+### **Take The Hit**

+(Speed 6, Interrupt)

+Taking the hit is the glorious move the stronger person or sensei uses to protect their weaker ally\!
+You make a dodge roll with a \+5 bonus; if successful, you've leapt in the way of an attack aimed at your ally.
+If you fail, your ally takes 20% of the damage per point you failed by.
+(For example: If you fail by 2 points, you'd take 60% damage, and your ally 40% damage).
+If you are more than one yard away from the person you are attempting to take the hit for, you may take penalties to your take the hit roll.
+To determine if you do or not, take the attack's Speed, and determine how far you could move (see 'Actions') in that time.
+If that distance is greater than the distance between you and the person you are attempting to take the hit for, then congratulations, you can take the hit normally.
+If not, you have a \-2 penalty to your take the hit roll per yard you're short by.
+"The Nimble" ability reduces this penalty at the same rate it reduces area of effect dodge penalties.

+You may use interrupts to defend yourself, up to a maximum Speed of how many points your Take The Hit roll beated the opponent's accuracy, with the exception of Dodge.
+If your last non-interrupt action before Take The Hit was Blocking (see below) you can use the Block action vs this attack.

+Take the hit works as normal vs AOE attacks.
+You do not take damage twice if both you and the person you are taking the hit for are both in the AOE, however.

+You cannot perform a Take The Hit action if you are Stunned or if you are suffering from an immobilization penalty of 10 or more.
+After you successfully use a take the hit action, you are moved into melee range with the person you used take the hit on.

 # **Attacking**